 — Harvard Business Review

 The market is getting pretty crowded with different solutions, all promising to be the right one for your business.
 But the truth is, not all of them are equal in terms of quality and value.
-This is why we have handpicked the six best financial planning and analysis (FP&A) tools to help you make a side-by-side comparison and select the one that will best serve your unique business requirements.
+This is why we have handpicked the thirteen best financial planning and analysis (FP&A) tools to help you make a side-by-side comparison and select the one that will best serve your unique business requirements.
 We will discuss their features, pros, and cons in detail.

 We’ve broken out the different vendors based on the size of companies they can serve and describe the features most relevant to businesses in each of the following categories: